Tom-PIT/Connected.Docs/en/Production/CodeLists/Processes.md

 Processes define the structured steps used in **Production** to transform inputs into finished or intermediate outputs.
 They form the backbone of production workflows and are used in **Production orders** to calculate materials, resources, workloads, and execution steps.
 This page allows you to create and manage processes, their versions, and their operational structure.

-A process may contain one or more **versions**, and each version contains a sequence of **operations**, which define inputs, resources, outputs, and quality requirements.
+A process may contain one or more **versions**, for example, different versions for different table sizes.
+Each version contains a sequence of **operations**, which define inputs, resources, outputs, and quality requirements.

 To access this page, go to **Production / Management / Processes** in the [**navigation**](../../Common/UI/Navigation.md).